Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 If you plan on relaxing…

 - Listen to an audiobook.
 There’s no better time to catch up on your reads than on a road trip.
 If you’re the one behind the wheel, an audiobook is a great way to enjoy the ride and make it feel shorter!
 Sometimes, I’m so into the story I just want to keep driving!
+Check out your local library to see if they have audiobooks for free checkout.

 - If you’re the passenger and the driver doesn’t agree with your taste in books or music, try writing in your journal (if it doesn’t make you sick.)